 The subscription-Based Business Revenue Model is one of the best types of revenue models for startups used by companies all over the world.
 It basically requires your consumers to pay a recurring fee in exchange for your services or products.

-The subscription could be of a week, month, a year, or even a lifetime.
+The subscription could be for a week, month, a year, or even a lifetime.

 The benefit of the Subscription-based Revenue Model is that it opens the door to continued revenue.
 If your products/services are good enough, your startup will grow at a better rate once you have a good number of seed subscribers.

 However, the sustainability of this revenue model is dependent on the number of subscribers you have and their growth rate over time.